jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Medusa.md

 RacialMods: +4 Perception
 Languages: Common
 SQ:
 SpecialAbilities: All-Around Vision (Ex) A medusa's snake-hair allows her to see in all directions.
 Medusas gain a +4 racial bonus to Perception checks and cannot be flanked.
+  Petrifying Gaze (Su): >
-Petrifying Gaze (Su) Turn to stone permanently, 30 feet, Fortitude DC 16 negates.
+    Turn to stone permanently, 30 feet, Fortitude DC 16 negates.
 The save DC is Charisma-based.
+  Poison (Ex): >
-Poison (Ex) Bite-injury; save Fort DC 18; frequency 1/round for 6 rounds; effect 1d3 Str; cure 2 consecutive saves.
+    Bite-injury; save Fort DC 18; frequency 1/round for 6 rounds; effect 1d3 Str; cure 2 consecutive saves.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: